Overview - TCB Group

 mechanical force, bioelectronic processes in metabolism and vision, and

 Research areas include

-As the NCRR Resource for Macromolecular Modeling and Bioinformatics, the TCBG supports NIH researchers and others (both intramural and extramural) in the investigation of the physical mechanism underlying cellular processes, providing computational technologies that combine structural and sequence data with mathematical and computational modeling.
+As the National Institute of General Medical Sciences (NIGMS) Center for Macromolecular Modeling and Bioinformatics, TCBG supports NIH researchers and others (both intramural and extramural) in the investigation of the physical mechanism underlying cellular processes, providing computational technologies that combine structural and sequence data with mathematical and computational modeling.
 Sample investigations focus on membrane energy transduction and transport as well as on cell mechanical functions.
 Outcomes of these collaborative efforts, and other research efforts of TCBG members, can be found in the group's substantial publications database.